-In the past four months, both courts have issued significant rulings in favor of the Plaintiff shareholders.
+Aside from the landmark settlement, since May 2021, both the Southern District and Northern District courts issued significant rulings in favor of the Plaintiff shareholders.

 On January 25, 2021, Cohen Milstein and co-lead counsel, Saxena White P.A. and Bernstein Litowitz Berger & Grossman LLP, filed an amended, consolidated shareholder derivative complaint in the Southern District of Ohio on behalf of nominal Defendant FirstEnergy, Co-Lead Plaintiffs Employees Retirement System of the City of St. Louis and Electrical Workers Pension Fund, Local 103, I.B.E.W., and additional plaintiff Massachusetts Laborers Pension Fund against certain current and former officers (collectively, “Defendants”) of FirstEnergy.
 Plaintiffs allege that Defendants breached their fiduciary duties, unjustly enriched themselves, wasted FirstEnergy’s assets, and violated Section 14 of the Exchange Act of 1934.